Exploitation

 Genesis 25:34, Jubilees 24:6-7

-Then Jacob gave Esau bread and pottage of lentils; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
-For this reason was Esau’s name called Edom, on account of the red pottage which Jacob gave him for his birthright.
-And Jacob became the elder, and Esau was brought down from his dignity.
+Then Jacob gave Esau bread and the lentil pottage.
+Esau ate, drank, got up, and went on his way.
+In doing so, he despised his birthright.
+That’s why he was called Edom—because of the red pottage Jacob gave him in exchange for his birthright.
+Jacob became the elder, and Esau was stripped of his status.

 Resolution